ourownstory/neural_prophet/docs/hyperparameter-selection.md

 needs to be captured, it is necessary for the missing values to be imputed, since then the modelling becomes an ordered problem.
 Letting this parameter at its default can get the job done perfectly in most cases.

 `yearly_seasonality`, `weekly_seasonality` and `daily_seasonality` are about which seasonal components to be modelled.
-Setting them at the default
+For example, if you use temperature data, you can probably select daily and yearly.
+Using number of passengers using the subway would more likely have a weekly seasonality for example.
-`auto` mode, lets NeuralProphet decide which of them to include depending on how much data available.
+Setting these seasonalities at the default `auto` mode, lets NeuralProphet decide which of them to include depending on how much data available.
 For example, the yearly seasonality will not be considered if less than two years data available.
 In the same manner, the weekly seasonality will not be considered if less than two weeks available etc...
 However, if the user if certain that the series does not include yearly, weekly or daily seasonality, and thus the model should not be distorted by such components, they can explicitly turn them off by setting the respective components to `False`.
 Apart from that, the parameters